ricko2001/RootsMagic_Database_Design/RM Dates.md

 ## Quaker dates

 questions
-Do quaker dates just have a different canonical input/output but stored date is simple gregorian?
+Do quaker dates just have a different canonical input/output but stored date is simple Gregorian?

 ## Date validation:

 General
-must be a valid gregorian date (# days in month, leap year rules etc?) (do double dates jave to be valid Julian dates (leap years were different)\
+must be a valid Gregorian date (# days in month, leap year rules etc?) (do double dates jave to be valid Julian dates (leap years were different)\
 Ambiguous date parts are interpreted by the sequence as specified in preferences.\
 For a Two-Part Date, the first date must be earlier than second.\